March 2022

 Country MY calculates that it is better placed by not acting, irrespective of what the rest does.
 They also anticipate that, in such a scenario, the rest will lose more by not working.
 From an individual country standpoint, this logic of not participating makes it economically advantageous.

 But there is an error in this thinking.
-Any (or all) of the countries in the rest can also follow the suit of Country MY.
+Any (or all) of the countries in the rest can also follow Country MY’s suit.
 It leads to a total failure, and no one benefits {-10, -10}

 The Game Called Climate Read More »